 While the summers in Fargo are long and warm, the winters are frigid, snowy, and windy.
 Throughout the year, the temperature varies from 2°F to 83°F, so it is best to bundle up when visiting during the winter months.

 Pet-friendly hotel rooms with free Wi-Fi await you at the Country Inn & Suites, Fargo, ND, located minutes from NDSU and the Fargodome.
-Enjoy an on-site pub, free, hot breakfast, and complimentary FAR airport shuttle during your visit.
+During your stay, you’ll enjoy our on-site pub, indoor pool and hot tub, and complimentary FAR airport shuttle.

 The Radisson Blu Fargo is conveniently located in downtown Fargo across from the Fargo Civic Center and near the FAR airport.
 We offer amenities like a free airport shuttle, on-site dining, and meeting facilities for up to 400 guests.